devndesk/chatgpt-telebot/README.md

 Go CLI to fuels a Telegram bot that lets you interact with [ChatGPT](https://openai.com/blog/chatgpt/), a large language model trained by OpenAI.

 ## Installation
-Download the file corresponding to your OS in the [releases page](https://github.com/m1guelpf/chatgpt-telegram/releases/latest).

 - `chatgpt-telegram-Darwin-amd64`: macOS (Intel)
 - `chatgpt-telegram-Darwin-arm64`: macOS (M1)
 - `chatgpt-telegram-Linux-amd64`: Linux